jpreardon/good-morning-display/WORKLOG.md

 - [X] Merge feature branch with master
 - [X] Fix svg paths in production and padding in portrait mode

+Moving on to the subway, that's going to require some experimentation...

 ### 2021-02-13

 Thoughts/goals: I've been watching the citibike test stuff for a week.
 It works well, so I think it's time to integrate it into the main page.